janjiralakirankumar/TerraformEssentials/README.md

 ## Lab-1: Creating an EC2 Instance in AWS and Installing Terraform

-To begin with Lab-1, Login to AWS Console.
+To begin with Lab-1, Login into AWS Console.

 ### Task-1: Installing Terraform on Ubuntu 20.04 operating system

 * Manually Launch a **t2.micro** instance with OS version as **Ubuntu 22.04 LTS** in North Virginia (us-east-1) Region.
 * Use tag "**Name:Terraform-Server**"
-* Create a new Keypair with Name "Terraform-Keypair-YourName"
+* Create a new Keypair with the Name "Terraform-Keypair-YourName"
 * In security groups, include ports **22 (SSH)** and **80 (HTTP)**.
 * Configure Storage: 10 GiB
 * Launch the Instance.